Put Option Definition & Examples

 Let’s understand how they are helpful in the hedging of the portfolio through the below example:

-Seed Venture is an investment management firm and specializes in managing a portfolio of a basket of securities on behalf of its clients spread across the globe.
-The firm is holding multiple stocks forming part of NASDAQ and is concerned that the index will fall in the next two months owning to dismal corporate earnings, trade war, and poor administration and intends to safeguard the portfolio without liquidating the securities.
+Seed Venture is an investment management firm that manages a portfolio of a basket of securities on behalf of its clients across the globe.
+The firm is holding multiple stocks forming part of NASDAQ and is concerned that the index will fall in the next two months owing to dismal corporate earnings, trade war, and poor administration, and intends to safeguard the portfolio without liquidating the securities.
 Michael Shane, the young portfolio manager, suggested opting for a protective put strategy under which the firm purchased put options on the index as a hedge against its holdings in the constituent’s securities forming part of the index.

+The seed navigated its portfolio from losses by hedging the same through purchasing put options.
 The firm bought at-the-money put options for next month’s expiry equivalent to its holding to make it delta neutral.
-At the end of the next month, Nasdaq fall by 10 percent, and the losses in its securities got adjusted with profit input options purchased by it, and Seed was able to navigate its portfolio from losses by hedging the same through the purchase of put options.
+At the end of the next month, Nasdaq fell by 10 percent, and the losses in its securities were adjusted with profit input options purchased by it.

-They can be used under various options strategies along with selling underlying stock futures or by combining it with the call options to generate a good return with limited risk.
+They can be used under various options strategies and selling underlying stock futures or by combining them with the call options to generate a good return with limited risk.
 Let’s understand this utility with the help of another example:

-Shane, a seasoned trader, believes that the Facebook share is highly overbought and the quarter results scheduled next week doesn’t justify the premium valuations; however, at the same time, he’s skeptical about any favorable news regarding merger from Facebook which can hold the share of Facebook from a big downside.
-He believes that the price of Facebook inc. Currently valued at $80 by the market will move downside significantly in the next one month and can hit $70 but believes that below $70, the stock may find support due to the QIP issue done recently at the level of $70.
+Shane, a seasoned trader, believes that the Facebook share is highly overbought and the quarter results scheduled next week don't justify the premium valuations; however, at the same time, he's skeptical about any favorable news regarding merger from Facebook, which can hold the share of Facebook from a big downside.
+He believes that the price of Facebook inc. Currently valued at $80 by the market will move down significantly in the next month and can hit $70 but believes that below $70, the stock may find support due to the recent QIP issue at $70.
 He intends to make money through this move by taking a hedged risk.

-Shane created a bear put spread (buying a put of the strike price of $80 and selling a put of strike price $70, both having next month expiry).
+Shane created a bear put spread (buying a put at the strike price of $80 and selling a put at the strike price of $70, both having next month's expiry).
 The total cost comes out as follows:

 Thus his total cost is as follows: